History of Our Shelter Partnerships

 This is a free event for volunteers at our shelter partners.
 There are food trucks, drinks, pet manufacturers, and giveaways over several hours.
 Each year, we announce the winners of the Volunteer Award of Excellence at the event, an award given to three volunteers voted for by their peers.
 The winners receive $1,000 cash from Mud Bay and we also donate $1,000 to the winners’ organizations.

 Every holiday season, we partner with several of our manufacturing partners to collect items for animals in need throughout Washington and Oregon.
 Between Black Friday and New Year’s Eve, our generous manufacturers pledge to give food or money for every pound of food sold.
 After the holidays, we collect the donations and disburse them among animal welfare organizations according to their needs.
-Mud Bay also donates $15,000 to the program each year to help celebrate this season of giving.
+Mud Bay also donates $20,000 to the Tons of Love program each year to help celebrate this season of giving.

 In 2011, the manager of our Mill Creek Mud Bay put up a tree to help raise donations for a local animal rescue.
 On every ornament, she wrote a single gift suggestion that the local animal rescue needed for the holiday season.
 Throughout the holiday season, customers came in and bought those gifts to help the animals in their area.
 And thus, the Giving Tree was born.